bdastur/notes/aws/readmev2_1.md

   cannot.
 * Alias Records can also point to AWS Resources that are *hosted in other accounts* by manually entering the ARN
+* There is no cost to Alias records.

 ## Routing Policies:

 **Simple**
+* Used for a single resource that performs a given function for your domain.
+* You can use simple routing to create records in a private hosted zone.
+* With simple routing, you can create multiple records that have the same name and type, but you can specify multiple values in the same record, such as multiple IP addresses.
+Route53 will return all values to the recursive resolver in random order, the resolver returns the values to the client.
+The client then chooses the value and resubmits the query.
+* Even though you can specify multiple IP addresses, these IP addresses are not health checked.
 * This is the default routing policy when you create a new resource.
 * You can't create multiple records that have the same name and type.
 * You can specify multiple vaules in the same record.
 Route53 returns all values